Cash flow management guide: apps, payments, forecasts

 If you're looking for an immediate view of your finances, try the online cash flow calculator.

-Six ways you can use Xero apps and features to support your cash flow
+6 ways to use Xero apps and features to support your cash flow

 Xero gives you a full suite of apps and tools that make cash flow management easier.
-Setting them up in the right order helps you get the most from each one.
+Setting them up in the right order helps you get the most from each one, building a real-time cash flow analysis platform step by step.

 1. Connect your bank feeds

-Bank feeds automatically import your transaction data into Xero, bringing all your accounts into one clear view.
-Connecting your bank feeds makes tracing every penny easier.
+Bank feeds automatically import your transaction data into Xero, bringing all your accounts into one clear, real-time view.
+Connecting your bank feeds is the foundation of accurate cash flow tracking.

 With connected bank feeds, you can reconcile transactions from your desktop or mobile as they come in.
-Reconcile transactions as they come in instead of processing them all at month end.
+Reconcile daily instead of processing everything at month end.

 Accurate, up-to-date data is the foundation for reliable forecasts and confident financial decisions.
 Connect your bank feeds first, then layer payment solutions and reporting apps on top.